wjr83/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* Rephrase later:

+There can be buzz/vibration to warn the level of noise.
+-	I guess it’s the same issue I get from the lab feedback that there is just one idea about noise pollution. o	Random ideas? there can be other implementations like monitoring a person’s lung/throat/voice health, or a singer’s practice progress if adding a tune detector
+There can also be a cumulative measure for the noise exposure (since the length), reminder for an annual physical audiology check, I really like the customed designs and they are so creative
+-	It can be implemented on a earphones’ case
+-	How would the device be charged?
+By sunlight or motion
+-	If one put earplugs on, can one manually put in the after-protection noise level
+-	When one is putting on headphone, can the device be connected to the phone
+-
+Questions: how can the device warning be differentiated from (if listening to music) a pop-up warning on phones, in what ways would it be more helpful in people’s lives

+Add text notification in addition to color of light displayed – (eg. For color blind individuals) What other kinds of pollution can the device detect? (visibility of stars, light pollution, etc.)

 ## Make it your own